The Finished Dissertation

 - No special materials or software are required to complete the course.

 Are you struggling to finish your doctoral dissertation?
 Do you need a push to get to the finish line?
 Do you need a clear roadmap to get it done sooner?

-The Fast Dissertation is a complete course full of insider tips from Dr. Duncan Koerber and Dr. Justin Bateh on how to avoid failure – and wasted tuition money – and get your dissertation done fast.
+The Finished Dissertation is a complete course full of insider tips from Professor Duncan Koerber on how to avoid failure – and wasted tuition money – and get your dissertation done fast.

-Dr. Koerber and Dr. Bateh have supervised and helped many graduate students, and, of course, completed their own dissertations.
-Learn from their experience and the experience of their students in this course.
+Dr. Koerber has supervised and helped many graduate students, and, of course, completed their own dissertations.
+Learn from their experience and the experience of their students in this Udemy course.